Neuter Campaign

 Vet/vet student learning how to neuter, and non-vet professionals: £850

 Why do non-vet professionals pay more than experienced vets?
-Because experienced vets will be contributing their skills and time to the campaign, directly saving lives (their ticket covers only expenses).
+Because experienced vets will be contributing their skills and time to the campaign, directly saving lives (their ticket covers only campaign expenses).
 Since you won’t be putting in the same hard work, your contribution comes in the form of a donation to the local animal charity - I hope that's reasonable, since we are all here with the same goal of helping the animals.

 -